Japan in Human Geography

 Instructor: Dr. Yuichi Hosoya, Professor of International Politics, Keio University

 How do major developments in recent world history and international relations look from a Japanese perspective?
 Participants will question standard interpretations of certain vital developments from this era.
 Key topics drawn from geopolitics include territoriality, security and economic conflicts, as well as the potential impacts of those elements on Japan’s relationship with neighboring countries, on U.S.-Japan relations and on modern global politics.

 Topic 2: Japanese Agriculture and Diet Through a Geographic Perspective

 Instructor: Prof. Eric C. Rath, History Department, University of Kansas

 Geographic conditions affect the development of agriculture in a country, and hence its cuisine.
 Food culture is affected by numerous aspects of physical geography, such as climate and topography.
 Participants will explore Japan’s food culture and its development in relation to Japan’s geography and that of surrounding countries.
 The lecture focuses especially on sushi and sashimi as examples.
 These dishes are by now global sensations that have become perhaps the best known of Japanese foods—and their histories and origins will bring a new appreciation to Japan.

-Japan Society’s Professional Development Programs are made possible by a generous grant from an anonymous funder.
+Japan Society’s Professional Development Programs and New Video Resources for Educators/ About Japan are made possible by a generous grant from an anonymous funder.